-- 0 Active display area data is being drawn on the display.
-Neither a horizontal retrace interval nor a vertical retrace interval is currently taking place. - 1 Either a horizontal retrace interval or a vertical retrace interval is currently taking place.
+- 0 Indicates that neither a horizontal retrace interval nor a vertical retrace interval is currently taking place, i.e., active display area data is being drawn on the display. - 1 Indicates that either a horizontal retrace interval or a vertical retrace interval is currently taking place.